 In this day and age, many homeowners invest in a home security and surveillance system.
 House security systems will protect against burglary with an alarm system.
 And today, many are connected to your wireless device so that you can check in on everything at home even when you are out.

 4. Inside Safety

-Aside from potential burglars and predators outside the home, there are many disasters which can happen inside as well.
+Aside from potential burglars and predators outside the home, there are many disasters that can happen inside as well.
 Make sure to check your smoke detectors and replace batteries regularly.
-Also keep an eye on your stove to protect against lethal gas leaks.
+Also, keep an eye on your stove to protect against lethal gas leaks.

 When young children live at home, be sure to plug all your electrical outlets with safe plastic caps.
-Fire danger is also a hazard with lots cords and power strips.
-Don’t leave chargers plugged in when not in use, keep charging laptops away from sheets and blankets that might ignite if the computer became to hot.
+Fire danger is also a hazard with lots of cords and power strips.
+Don’t leave chargers plugged in when not in use, and keep charging laptops away from sheets and blankets that might ignite if the computer became too hot.

 5. You vs. the Worldwide Web

 Perhaps the biggest threat to you and your family is online with a global network of hackers and predators vying for your personal information.
 Software solutions like Safe Eyes or NetNanny can protect families from explicit content which they might run into on the internet.
 Other practical tips include keeping the children’s computers in the living room where parents can supervise the screen easily and using non-administrative accounts for kids which will limit what they are able to do.
 Finally, make sure to educate your family members about why it is important to be cautious online and how to be safe.